About the Site

 To pull the data from Octopus each day I schedule a bunch of self built Python scripts to call the Octopus Energy API and insert the data into the Influx database.

-There are also other custom scripts that create the graphs (using MatplotLib) and tweet out to the @energystatsuk Twitter account and also prepare the updated CSV files for the Download data page.
+There are also other custom scripts that create the daily graphs (using MatplotLib) and tweet out to the @energystatsuk Twitter account and also prepare the updated CSV files for the Download data page.

 Whilst I have worked in IT for almost 30 years making this site was well out of my comfort zone and a journey of adventure.
 I’m like a jack of all trades, master of none and I don’t mind admitting that Google and Stack Overflow went a long way towards the building of the site.
 Just goes to prove you can teach an old dog new tricks.